Pécs: Ottoman rule

 After the 1526 Battle of Mohács, in which the invading Ottoman army defeated the armies of King Louis II, the armies of Suleiman occupied Pécs.
 Not only was a large part of the country occupied by the Ottomans, the public opinion of who should be the king of Hungary was divided, too.
 One party supported Ferdinand of Habsburg, the other party crowned John Zápolya in Székesfehérvár.
 The citizens of Pécs supported Ferdinand, but the rest of Baranya county supported John.
-In the summer of 1527, Ferdinand defeated the armies of Zápolya and was crowned king on November 3.
+In the summer of 1527, Ferdinand defeated the armies of Zápolya and was crowned king on 3 November.
 Ferdinand favoured the city because of the support of its citizens, and granted Pécs tax exemption.
 The city was rebuilt and fortified.

 In 1529, the Ottomans captured Pécs again, and went on a campaign against Vienna.
 The Ottomans forced Pécs to accept King John (who was allied with them) as their ruler.
 John died in 1540.
 In 1541, the Ottomans occupied the castle of Buda and ordered Isabella, the widow of John, to cede Pécs to them, due to the city's strategic importance.
 The citizens of Pécs defended the city against the Ottomans and swore loyalty to Ferdinand.
 The emperor helped the city and defended it from further Ottoman attacks, but his advisers persuaded him into focusing more on the cities of Székesfehérvár and Esztergom instead of Pécs.
 Pécs was preparing for the siege, but a day before, Flemish and Walloon mercenaries fled from the city and raided the nearby lands.
 The next day, in June 1543, the bishop himself went to the Ottomans with the keys of the city.

 After occupying the city, the Ottomans fortified it and turned it into a truly Ottoman city.
-The churches were turned into mosques, complete with minarets; Turkish baths and were built, Qur'an schools were founded, and there was a bazaar in place of the market.
+The churches were turned into mosques, complete with minarets; hamams were built, Qur'an schools were founded, and there was a bazaar in place of the market.
 For one hundred years the city was an island of peace in a land of war.
 It was the central city of a sanjak, at first in the Budin Eyalet and later, as "Peçuy", in the Kanije Eyalet.

 The Ottoman era resulted in numerous landmarks, such as the mosque of Pasha Qasim the Victorious at Széchenyi Square, the tomb of İdris Baba, and the Yakovalı Hasan Paşa Mosque.

 The Ottoman chronicler İbrahim Peçevi (Ibrahim of Pécs), whose work forms the main body of reference for Ottoman history between 1520 and 1640, was a native of the city.